Skip to content

 OpenID Connect is an authentication layer on top of the OAuth 2.0 authorization framework.

-• use the ID Token sent as a JSON Web Token (JWT) in the Authorization header
+• read the value of the ID Token (a JSON Web Token, JWT) in the Authorization header

-• use the identity provider ID in the X-Identity-Provider-Id header
+• read the value of the identity provider ID in the X-Identity-Provider-Id header

-• verify the token and its signature with identity provider
+• verify the token and its signature with the identity provider

 When the process successfully completes, a response with a resource is returned.
-When requesting resources in HTML format, a Set-Cookie header is sent to create a browser session.
+When requesting resources in HTML format, a Set-Cookie header is sent to the client to create a browser session.

 Setup